-Ginseng a magical herb trusted for over 5000 years for its ability to promote vigor, nourish nervous system, enhances hormonal secretion, lower blood sugar & cholesterol, and increases immunity.
+Ginseng a magical herb trusted for over 5000 years for its ability to promote vigor, nourish the nervous system, enhances hormonal secretion, help lower blood sugar & cholesterol, and increases immunity.

 What is Ginseng?

-Ginseng is a slow growing perennial plant with fleshy roots of the genus Panax family Araliaceae.
-Ginseng is suitable for cooler climates, found in the Northern Hemisphere, in North America and in eastern Asia (Korea, north China, and eastern Siberia).
+Ginseng is a slow-growing perennial plant with fleshy roots of the genus Panax family Araliaceae.
+Ginseng is suitable for cooler climates, found in the Northern Hemisphere, in North America and eastern Asia (Korea, North China, and eastern Siberia).

 Ginseng is one of the most highly regarded medicinal plants gained the reputation of being able to promote health, general body vigor and prolong life.
 Ginseng can also be useful to treat diabetes and cholesterol.

 Conventional drug and herbal medicine may cause potential interactions that lead to adverse events.
 So get doctor’s consent before starting herbal treatment.

 The hypoglycemic activity of ginseng may be due to the enhancement of aerobic glycolysis through stimulation of beta-adrenoceptor and increase of various rate-limiting enzyme activities related to tricarboxylic acid cycle.
 Initial studies have shown that ginseng increases insulin production and reduces cell death in pancreatic beta cells.
 Also, ginseng can decrease blood glucose in type II diabetes patients.

 - Ginseng therapy in non-insulin-dependent diabetic patients.
 Diabetes Care.
 1995 Oct;18(10):1373-5.
 The 200-mg dose of ginseng improved glycated hemoglobin, elevated mood, improved psychophysical performance, and reduced fasting blood glucose (FBG) and body weight.